 I didn’t intend to eat green beans for dinner last night, but it happened.
 I’ve learned a new trick to cooking them that yields tender-but-not-waterlogged (and definitely not mushy) green beans.
-Then, I tossed those perfectly cooked green beans in a lemony sauce with savory toasted almonds, creamy and salty feta, and fresh basil.
+I tossed my perfectly cooked green beans in a lemony sauce with savory toasted almonds, creamy and salty feta, and fresh basil.

 I couldn’t stop myself, not that I wanted to.
 Who am I?
 This is coming from a girl who used to refuse her grandmother’s home-grown green beans as a kid.